 Quick Start Setup Guide - WAN Forwarding

-1) WAN Forwarding: involves configuring ScoutDNS with your WAN IP address and then forwarding DNS queries from inside your network us our anycast resolver IPs.
+1) WAN Forwarding – This method involves configuring ScoutDNS with your WAN IP address and forwarding DNS queries from inside your network to our anycast resolver IPs.

 Advantage: Simple and fast to deploy, usually within minutes.

-Disadvantage: Provides limited visibility to DNS queries behind your firewall.
-Allows one policy per WAN IP.
-Only allows us to log and track the WAN IP for each query.
+Disadvantage: Provides limited visibility into DNS queries behind your firewall.
+Supports only one policy per WAN IP.
+Only allows logging and tracking of the WAN IP for each query.

-Use Case: BYOD.
-When you need to protect everything behind your firewall quickly, with the easiest and quickest deployment method
+Use Case: Ideal for BYOD environments or situations where you need to quickly protect everything behind your firewall with the easiest and fastest deployment method.

-2) LAN Relay: involves setting up the ScoutDNS relays as local forwarders inside your network, then assigning the forwarders through DCHP to your connected devices.
+2) LAN Relay – This method involves setting up ScoutDNS relays as local forwarders inside your network, then assigning the forwarders to connected devices via DHCP.

-Advantage: Protects all devices including headless devices on your network with per device LAN IP logging/tracking.
-Can set different policy based on VLAN/Subnet.
+Advantage: Protects all devices, including headless devices, on your network with per-device LAN IP logging and tracking.
+Allows different policies based on VLAN/Subnet.
 Encrypts DNS.

-Disadvantage: Requires the setup of on-premise host or virtual machines
+Disadvantage: Requires setting up an on-premise host or virtual machines.

-Use Case: BYOD, When you want different polices per VLAN, want to protect IoT devices with greater logging, require per device LAN IP per query.
+Use Case: Ideal for BYOD environments, when you need different policies per VLAN, want to protect IoT devices with enhanced logging, or require per-device LAN IP tracking for each query.

-3) Roaming Client (Scout360): Involves installing the Scout360 roaming client on your client devices.
+3) Roaming Client (Scout360) – This method involves installing the Scout360 roaming client on your client devices.

-Disadvantage: Must install Scout360 device agent.
+Disadvantage: Requires installing the Scout360 device agent.
 Cannot protect headless devices.

-This guide will walk you through the steps needed to configure ScoutDNS to your network using the quickest setup method, WAN Network Forwarding.
+This guide will walk you through the steps to configure ScoutDNS on your network using the quickest setup method: WAN Network Forwarding.

 When planning to use LAN Relay you must configure WAN Network Forwarding.
 WAN Forwarding It is not required for roaming clients however is recommended in order to be site aware.